Review of the Radiation Oncology Health Program Grants Scheme report - (Word 3531 KB)

 Publicly available written submissions received are also available.

-Further information about the changes to the ROHPG Scheme and transition arrangements can be obtained on the MYEFO – Radiation Oncology Health Program Grants (ROHPG) Scheme webpage.
+Further information about the new administrative arrangements for the ROHPG Scheme and transition arrangements can be obtained on the Radiation Oncology Health Program Grants (ROHPG) Scheme webpage.

 More information about Australian Government funding of radiation oncology services is available in the Radiation Oncology Fact Sheet